TouaregWarrior/MMM-OctoGo/README.md

 ## Additional customisation

 ## Note

 ## Disclaimer

-This module has been hacked together very quickly!
-I've taken a bunch of shortcuts, such as inserting HTML and CSS inline styles, when there's probably a more elegant way to accomplish things.
-Recommendations for changes welcome!
-It's completely unofficial, but it is using the Octopus Energy (https://developer.octopus.energy) publicly available customer API, so as far as I'm concerned, that's permission enough.
+It's completely unofficial, but it is using the Octopus Energy (https://developer.octopus.energy) publicly available customer API.
 Supplied AS-IS.
 No warranties expressed or implied.
-Blah bla-blah.
 It works on my machine!